ITECOMMPAY/qa-paracestamol/README.md

 rerun_count, r | -r 3 | How many times to rerun failed tests
 groups, g | -g cat -g dog | Run only tests marked with the given groups delay_msec, d | -d 25 | If several tests try to start at the same time then wait the given delay between these starts.
-0 — cancels delay. -1 — automatically calculate the delay using the max_rps option max_rps | --max_rps 50 | Used to calculate delay if the delay_msec option is set to -1. delay_msec will be set to 1000/max_rps env | --env shuffle,no_lint <br />OR<br /> --env shuffle --env no_lint | Run tests in the selected environment.
+0 — cancels delay. -1 — automatically calculate the delay using the max_rps option max_rps | --max_rps 50 | Used to calculate delay if the delay_msec option is set to -1. delay_msec will be set to 1000/min(max_rps, number_of_processes) env | --env shuffle,no_lint <br />(will preserve the given order) <br /><br /> --env shuffle --env no_lint <br />(will sort the envs naturally)| Run tests in the selected environment.
 Note that all env arguments are treated as one environment, the same way if it was merged with ','.
-Also note that the order in which the environment files are given is NOT preserved override, o | -o "settings: shuffle: true" | Overrides codeception config values run_output_path | --run_output_path /home/egor/output | Overrides the tests output directory idle_timeout_sec, t | -t 600 | Terminate a test if it takes more than the given time to run
+Also note that the order in which the environment files are given is NOT preserved when they are given using separate arguments. override, o | -o "settings: shuffle: true" | Overrides codeception config values run_output_path | --run_output_path /home/egor/output | Overrides the tests output directory idle_timeout_sec, t | -t 600 | Terminate a test if it takes more than the given time to run